AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 In the case of yield-bearing asset, the tokens sent to the protocol are swapped to the underlyings of the yield-bearing asset, and deposited in the platform they earn yield from.
 For example, in the case of Curve LP tokens, the underlyings are deposited on Curve, the LP tokens obtained staked on Convex, and used as collateral for a vault.

+All external rewards accumulated by the vault's staked collateral can be [claimed](#claiming-your-rewards) directly from the Angle app in one transaction, such that there is **no opportunity cost to use Angle** to stake tokens.

 {% hint style="info" %}
 To check out all these steps, click on the `Transaction Details` on the right side of the screen.
 {% endhint %}